IBM/example-health-apis/README.md

   - The tables should be created in the table space that was defined to contain the Healthcare tables

   - Once the database and tables are created, a BIND needs to take place to connect the CICS application and the database.
+(Consult your CICS Administrator to perform this action.)

 - The commands for creating the database tables are listed in this [PDF](doc/source/CreateTableStatements.pdf)